 Oracle loves buying companies and it simply can't break/won't break the habit.
 It's got ambitious growth targets to meet and rivals' market share to take.

 The recent acquisition of SecureWave by PatchLink was not so much an acquisition as a merger, with PatchLink being the senior partner.
 With 3400 customers it had about twice the customer base as SecureWave and it also had about twice the staff.
+The merger probably sent a shock wave or two through the declining AntiVirus industry, because it has created a bigger and more powerful whitelisting vendor.
+As far as SecureWave is concerned, it will now have three times as many salesmen out there pointing out that AV technology is ineffective.
+The drumbeat just seems to get louder with every passing month.

 Bluetooth headset specialist Jabra has released a sexy little car kit, the SP5050 - lightweight and with active noise cancellation to better beat out engine sounds.